Omi036/Fromi/README.md

 })
 ```
 We don't need to know what's happening with the query, or even if we have to adapt to mysql or mongodb or sqlite.
 It's the Manager responsability.

-### Scalability
-The structure allows for building as many Managers as needed, which can also be shared between projects as they're not attached to any previous code.
-Furthermore, the managers can be updated to hold new features.

 ## Installation
 Clone the repo and setup the dependencies: